hashgraph/hedera-improvement-proposal/HIP/hip-0000-introduction-of-blocks.md

 ## Motivation

-The concept of blocks is a vital part of the existing Ethereum infrastructure as such, the introduction of blocks in Hedera can be considered a foundational step towards greater interoperability with EVM based tooling, explorers, exchanges and wallet providers.
+The concept of blocks is a vital part of the existing Ethereum infrastructure and, as such, the introduction of blocks in Hedera can be considered a foundational step towards greater interoperability with EVM based tooling, explorers, exchanges and wallet providers.

 ## Rationale